brent-c-mills/idol/README.md

 	NOTE:  There is currently an issue where the Idol installation script is unable to properly refresh the PATH.
 You will need to close your terminal session and re-open after installing Idol.

+**GETTING STARTED:**

+To get started with Idol, use:
+	#idol --help

+**BASIC COMMANDS:**

+Idol accepts the following commands:
+	#idol -h , #idol --help      :  Displays the help menu
+	#idol -c, #idol --create     :  Create a new Idol golden image
+	#idol -d, #idol --delete     :  Safely and easily delete a specified Idol golden image
+	#idol -l, #idol --list       :  List all current Idol golden images
+	#idol -p, #idol --package    :  Package a copy of your Idol instance for testing on a remote system
+	#idol -t, #idol --test       :  Test the current system against an Idol golden image

 **CURRENT FUNCTIONALITY:**

 	Install:  Idol is currently able to install itself and a local instance of BATS 4.0.